-Abraham had appeared before the East Harling Magistrates in July 1870 on a charge of being drunk and riotous at Great Ellingham on the 2nd July.
-He pleaded guilty and was committed to Norwich Castle for 7 days and to pay costs 14s 6d.
+Abraham appeared before the East Harling Magistrates in July 1870, on a charge of being drunk and riotous at Great Ellingham on the 2nd July.
+He pleaded guilty and was committed to Norwich Castle for 7 days and ordered to pay costs 14s 6d.

-Jeremiah came before the East Harling Magistrates in September 1871.
-Said to be of Great Ellingham, Jeremiah was charged with being drunk and disorderly and refusing to quit the Chequers Inn at Great Ellingham on the 5th August.
-Jeremiah was fined with costs £1 13s.
+Jeremiah stood before the East Harling Magistrates in September 1871.
+Then of Great Ellingham, Jeremiah was charged with being drunk and disorderly and refusing to quit the Chequers Inn at Great Ellingham on the 5th August.
+He was fined with costs £1 13s.

-Abraham (then of Litte Ellingham) again came before the Magistrates in May 1876 charged with being drunk and disorderly at Great Ellingham.
-He was sentenced to one month and ordered to pay costs (or in default, a further one month imprisonment).
+Once again, Abraham came before the Magistrates in May 1876, charged with being drunk and disorderly at Great Ellingham.
+On this occasion, Abraham was living in Little Ellingham.
+He was sentenced to one month, and ordered to pay costs (or, in default, a further one month’s imprisonment).

 What Happened to the Brothers?

-Abraham Skipper died in the January of 1885 and was buried in Great Ellingham churchyard on January 24th of that year aged 36 years.
+Abraham Skipper died aged 36 in the January of 1885.
+He was buried in Great Ellingham churchyard on January 24th.

-Nearly four years later, Abraham and Jeremiah’s mother Harriet Skipper was also buried in the churchyard of St James on 17th December, 1888 aged 74 years.
+Nearly four years later, Abraham and Jeremiah’s mother Harriet Skipper died.
+She was also buried in the churchyard of St James on 17th December, 1888 aged 74 years.

 https://www.freebmd.org.uk/cgi/information.pl?cite=gEBX5BT6TQOqFdgMwnnjwg&scan=1 accessed 08.07.2019